Vertebral artery: Structure

 The fourth (intradural or intracranial) part pierces the dura mater and inclines medially to the front of the medulla oblongata; it is placed between the hypoglossal nerve and the anterior root of the first cervical nerve and beneath the first digitation of the ligamentum denticulatum.
-At the lower border of the pons, it unites with the vessel of the opposite side to form the basilar artery.
+In the midline at the medullopontine sulcus, it merges with the vessel of the opposite side to form the basilar artery.

 Triangle

 Triangle of the vertebral artery is a region within the root of the neck and has following boundaries: